 “Frozen in Time,” a time-lapse photo of the Martin Luther King Jr. Bridge in Fort Wayne, will be on display for the next year in the U.S. Capitol Building, according to a statement issued by the school.
 From Carroll student to be honored for MLK artwork published May 29, 2013 The Journal Gazette newspaper.
 Dr. Martin Luther King Jr. Memorial Bridge photos on cityofgortwayne.org.

 Concrete and stucco art decco house begun in 1938, then after 14 years of labor was abandoned in 1951 when Jacob Knee died of a heart attack.
-Also known as the Cement House, Concrete House, The Rock, or White Mansion behind Mr. Wiggs south of Hanna Street on U.S. 27, near John Street and the old Jewish Cemetery on Decatur Road, is no longer there.
-The Famous Concrete House January 17, 2013 post of Vintage Fort Wayne closed group on Facebook with a 1951 photo Courtesy of Eric Knee, then share January 18, 2013 by ACGSI on Facebook.
-Nancy Mullins Swain says:
+Also known as the Cement House, Concrete House, The Rock, or White Mansion was behind the former Mr. Wiggs south of Hanna Street on U.S. 27, near John Street and the old Jewish Cemetery on Decatur Road, is no longer there.
+Was replaced by duplexes in 1995 from a The News-Sentinel newspaper article shared June 17, 2013 in a post on the original Great Memories and History of Fort Wayne, Indiana page on Facebook.

 This house was built by my father's cousins, Jake and Wayne Knee.
 One of the builders lived in the house with his elderly mother until 1961.

 Legend says that a man built the house for his paralyzed wife and spent no expense to make sure her wheelchair could move freely throughout the house.
 When the woman died, the man walked away from the house before it could be finished.
 Over the years the house was destroyed by the elements and the ruins are supposedly haunted by the ghost of his wife.
-From the June 11, 2008 A Guide to the Ghosts and Legends of Fort Wayne, Indiana[Janaury 9, 2013].
+From the June 11, 2008 A Guide to the Ghosts and Legends of Fort Wayne, Indiana as of Janaury 9, 2013.
 See also Name That Ft.
-Wayne Landmarkwith photo and discussion May 10, 2008 on Fort Wayne Left blog[Janaury 9, 2013].
-January 9, 2013 discussion and newspaper article with photo June 17, 2013 on
+Wayne Landmark with photo and lots of comments in a discussion May 10, 2008 on Fort Wayne Left blog still there in 2022.
+January 9, 2013 discussion .

 Back to top